Les Préludes: Detailed analysis

 Example 1: First vocal theme from Les Astres and beginning of Les Préludes.

 After 2 pizzicati, the strings intone a phrase which is nothing other than the vocal theme sung by the Stars at the beginning of the chorus Les Astres, underlined by the celli and bassi, then extended by an ascending arpeggio of violins and violas (example 1).

 "Hommes épars sur le globe qui roule / (Enveloppé là-bas de nos rayons)."

 "Scattered men on the rolling globe / (Wrapped up there in our rays)".

-This "theme of the Stars" is also headed by a 'three-note cell', which unify all the thematic material of Les préludes, as it already did in the original choruses (cyclic form).
+This "theme of the Stars" is also headed by a 'three-note cell', which unifies all the thematic material of Les préludes, as it already did in the original choruses (cyclic form).